Sanabada/Automating_xlsx/README.md

 # Automating_xlsx

-This is a simple code in python to automate multiple rows of calculations in a xlsx sheet.
+This is a simple project in python to automate multiple rows of calculations in a xlsx sheet.